certusone/kb/source/linux_config.rst

 Certus One uses the OpenShift/`okd`_ build system and registry for container builds.

-If you build your own images, try to use the same operating system base image than your host OS, or at least the same operating system family (i.e. Fedora on CentOS, more recent Ubuntu releases on Ubuntu LTS).
+If you build your own images, try to use the same operating system base image as your host OS, or at least the same operating system family (i.e. Fedora on CentOS, more recent Ubuntu releases on Ubuntu LTS).
 This makes it a lot easier for your team to debug containers since they'll be familiar with the operating system, and it avoids introducing additional security dependencies.